 - Simons Variation in Individuals Project (Simons VIP)

 - Simons Foundation Powering Autism Research for Knowledge (SPARK)

 - Autism Inpatient Collection (AIC)

 Researchers can request access to phenotypic, genetic, or imaging data; order biospecimens; and/or submit a research match application to recruit individuals or families for future research studies.
-Instructions on how to access SFARI Base and request these resources are detailed below.
+Instructions on how to access SFARI Base and request access to resources are detailed below.

 - Not all types of data and biospecimens are available for every cohort and subject.

 - The use of SSC, Simons VIP and AIC data and biospecimens is limited to projects related to advancing the field of autism and related neurodevelopmental disorder research.
 SPARK phenotypic and genomic data does not have this limitation.
 Applications will be reviewed to ensure the use of data and biospecimens is in compliance with the Institutional Review Board (IRB)-approved consent language.

 - Because of limitations imposed by participant consent, access to all locally-stored or cloud-stored data from research subjects must be controlled by the approved investigator at all times–i.e., never made publicly accessible or shared with other investigators.
 Approved investigators must not share access or distribute data to any other researcher without prior SFARI approval.

 - All investigators using SFARI resources must adhere to the guidelines outlined in our Acknowledgment Policy.